Laxmi01345/Code-Collab-Chat/README.md

-# Collab-Code-Chat
+# Code-Collab-Chat
 ---

-**Collab-Code-Chat** is a collaborative code editor that allows developers to work together in real-time with an integrated chat feature.
+**Code-Collab-Chat** is a collaborative code editor that allows developers to work together in real-time with an integrated chat feature.
 This tool is designed to enhance team productivity by providing seamless code sharing and communication in one platform.

 ## Features